Online Event: Using genetics to fight child trafficking

 This online event will explore how forensic genetics is being used to respond to this challenge through an international framework that builds DNA-based reference databases and supports authorities in identifying and reconnecting missing children with their families.

-The session will take place on May 7 at 4 pm CET and will be presented by Professor José A. Lorente, Director of the Laboratory of Genetic Identification at the University of Granada.
+The session was recorded on May 7, 2026 and was presented by Professor José A. Lorente, Director of the Laboratory of Genetic Identification at the University of Granada.

 THE SPEAKER